 The scholarship is named after Herbert W. Nickens, who was the director of the AAMC’s division of community and minority programs.
 Nickens’ goal was to make medical school more accessible for minority students.

 You have to be nominated for this award before you can apply.
-You’ll need to submit a letter of recommendation and your personal statement with your application.
+In addition, you’ll need to submit a letter of recommendation and your personal statement with your application.

 6. Chesapeake Urology Associates Scholarship